Cuban Overture: Scoring

-The overture is scored for three flutes (third doubling piccolo), two oboes, English Horn, two clarinets in B-flat, bass clarinet, two bassoons, contrabassoon, four French horns, three B-flat trumpets, three trombones, tuba, timpani, percussion and strings.
+The overture is scored for three flutes (third doubling piccolo), two oboes, English Horn, two clarinets in B♭, bass clarinet, two bassoons, contrabassoon, four French horns, three B♭ trumpets, three trombones, tuba, timpani, percussion and strings.

 A composer's note in the score instructs specific placement of the Latin American percussion instruments including bongo, claves, gourd, and maracas "right in front of the conductor's stand", with pictures.

 F. Campbell Watson, who was in charge of Gershwin's scores after his death, had the score tweaked and changed somewhat.
 This may account for a rhythm piano that appears in some audio recordings.

 Preservation status

 On September 22, 2013, it was announced that a musicological critical edition of the full orchestral score will be eventually released.
 The Gershwin family, working in conjunction with the Library of Congress and the University of Michigan, are working to make scores available to the public that represent Gershwin's true intent..